 Relic Shield: +1 Gold every 10 seconds, +50 Health

 Passive: Grants a charge every 40 seconds which allows you to execute minions.
-Upon successful minion kill both you and nearby allied champion receive full amount of gold that comes from this creep kill.
-On top of that, it transforms into a Targon's Brace after acquiring certain amount of gold with this method.
+Upon successful minion kill both you and nearby allied champion to receive the full amount of gold that comes from this creep kill.
+On top of that, it transforms into a Targon's Brace after acquiring a certain amount of gold with this method.

-Best first tier item choice for tanky supports.
+Best first-tier item choice for tanky supports.
 Improved survivability with a chance to earn additional gold.
 Not a great choice for squishier champions since going for last hits with this item passive might be risky.
-It offers best healing and sustainability from all starting items.
+It offers the best healing and sustainability from all starting items.
 Unlike Spellthief's Edge, this item becomes troublesome at later stages of the game since most of the minion waves will be cleared instantly.

 The main problem with Relic Shield is the last hitting part.
 If you want to make more gold, you should focus on killing every possible cannon minion with this item.
-You won't always have charges ready to do this and you won't always be in a position to go that far into wave.
-You might get caught by the enemy team, pulled, stunned, slowed etc. - it is a risky business.
+You won't always have charges ready to do this and you won't always be in a position to go that far into a wave.
+You might get caught by the enemy team, pulled, stunned, slowed, etc. - it is a risky business.
 Because of that, Relic Shield can easily fall behind in gold per minute compared to other support starters.
 It is why Relic Shield works well for tanky, engaging support.
-Walking up for a last hit is an automatic threat of going in.
+Walking up for the last hit is an automatic threat of going in.